feremabraz/osric-rules-engine/docs/authoring/02-command-template.md

 # 2. Command File Template

-We introduced `defineCommand` which replaces the need to author a bespoke subclass for the majority of commands.
+We use `defineCommand` to eliminate bespoke subclasses for most commands.
 You still co‑locate your `Rule` classes; the factory wires the static metadata.

-Old (subclass) pattern is now legacy.
-Prefer the factory below.

 ## Example
 ```ts